fujifish/far/README.md

 #### Prerequesits:

 * AWS account
 * Docker installed and running.
-Get Docker from [this location](https://docs.docker.com/install/)
+Get Docker from [here](https://docs.docker.com/install/)

 ### AWS Credentials

-`far` operates against an AWS account, and it is expected that the access credentials exist in the `$HOME/.aws/credentials` file under an existing profile.
-If the profile does not exist, you will be asked to add it when running `far init`.
+`far` operates on AWS so you must have an AWS account, so you should have a profile setup with the access credentials in the `$HOME/.aws/credentials` file.
+If the profile does not yet exist, you will be asked to add it when running `far init`.
-See [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) for more information on the AWS credentials.
+See [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) for more information on the AWS credentials and profiles.

 ### Initialize